pinobatch/little-things-nes/x816-things/bench/README.md

 - Add test for proper behavior of the color emphasis and grayscale features of the PPU Mask register ($2001).
 - Add basic tests of the more useful among 2A03's unofficial opcodes.
-- Make sure 2A03's decimal mode is disabled properly (all `adc` and `sbc` instructions operate in binary whether or not D flag is set, but D flag isn't frozen to one position).
+- Make sure 2A03's decimal mode is disabled properly (D flag can be set and cleared, and all `adc` and `sbc` instructions operate in binary whether or not D flag is set).
 - Test that writes to the PPU VRAM Data register update the scrolling position.
 (NESticle fails this test, and software such as Mouser that relies on failing this test fails on a real NES.)